ForgeRock/forgerock-web-login-framework/README.md

 **This is a early preview (beta) of a development framework for generating a JavaScript Widget into an existing self-hosted SPA (React, Vue, Angular, etc.).
 Eventually, this same framework will also generate a ForgeRock Login App for self-hosting.
 This project is not yet officially supported and is not recommended for any project development.
 If you use this, you accept all the risks that come with completely unsupported software.**

+## These Docs are out of date - update coming

+Please note we are pushing an update to these docs and the current version here is not aligned with this API.

 ## Table of Contents

 - [Overview](#overview)